vbyrd/windows-terminal-ssh-protocol-handler/README.md

-# Windows Terminal SSH Protocol Handler
+# SSH Protocol Handler for Windows Terminal

 ## Description
 An SSH Protocol Handler Powershell Script for opening SSH connections in Windows Terminal.